Friday, December 12, 2008

 Why should money be scarce or rare?
 Because if it wasn't the supply of money would continue to increase easily, causing inflation.
 This monetary inflation would decrease the value of all money which existed before the introduction of the new supply.

-Money should be durable and long-lasting so that it can't be destroyed by the elements, pests or accident.
+Money should be durable and long-lasting so that it can't be destroyed by the elements, fire, pests or accident.

 Money should be portable so that it can easily be used in trade.
 Ex.
 If a horse was money it would be very hard to take it with you whenever the possibility of trade existed.